 Parrish Art Museum, Water Mill, New York, July 20–October 13, 2014

-"William Glackens is among the most intriguing and underestimated participants in the first wave of 20th-century American modernism." –New York Times
+"William Glackens is among the most intriguing and underestimated participants in the first wave of 20th-century American modernism." – the New York Times

-“The first retrospective exhibition ever in the city that shaped him, educated him, inspired him, and often supported him with jobs, friendships and patrons.” –Philadelphia Inquirer
+“The first retrospective exhibition ever in the city that shaped him, educated him, inspired him, and often supported him with jobs, friendships and patrons.” – the Philadelphia Inquirer

-“Brings together the exotic and the everyday.” –Wall Street Journal
+“Brings together the exotic and the everyday.” – the Wall Street Journal

 with generous funding from the Sansom Foundation and

 Support was also provided by Leigh and John Middleton,

 Jill and Sheldon Bonovitz Exhibition Fund,

 The Mr. and Mrs. Raymond J. Horowitz Foundation,

 Marguerite and Gerry Lenfest, Mr. and Mrs. Bernard Spain,

 Regina and Charles Cheever, Harriet and Bernie Gross,